 Over the years, the scholars working with the Irish language program at Lehman College have published several journal articles and books.
 The Irish language textbook, Colloquial Irish, with on-line sound files has sold over 4,000 copies.
 In 2020, a second volume, Colloquial Irish 2, was launched.
 Both volumes include hundreds of sound files of native speakers of the Cois Fharraige dialect.
 For a complete list of the authors and actors, visit www.colloquialirish.com .
 Additionally, in 2019, Tomás Ó hÍde authored a monograph focusing on folklore collected from seanchaí Seáinín Tom Ó Dioráin, primary actor in the 1935 film Oidhche Sheanchais directed by American Robert Flaherty.
 This volume is the culmination of research completed in line with curriculum development for a Lehman College course, IRI 350 Folklore in the Irish Language.

 Also, during the 2021-2022 academic year, Colloquial Irish (2008) was revised and some revised audiotracks were recorded in studio with funding from the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media facilitated by the Fulbright Commission.
 Colloquial Irish had previously been reprinted in 2015 after selling out.
 It was decided in 2021 that a new edition would be appropriate with so many changes in the cultural points raised in the volume.
-The Second Edition of Colloquial Irish will appear in the autumn of 2022.
+The Second Edition of Colloquial Irish appeared in the autumn of 2022.